OSHA Heat Rule: What Employers Should Know

 Acclimatization Protocol

 If opting for gradual exposure, employers must compensate employees for a full shift, even if actual work is reduced.
 This ensures employees adapt to heat safely while still receiving full pay and potential alternative work during acclimatization.
+Many heat-related fatalities occur in the first few days before workers acclimatize.

 Personal Protective Equipment (PPE)